Coal News We love to talk!

 The FIRs in coal block allocation scam were registered after the agency probed three preliminary enquiries related to coal block allocation between 2006 and 2009, 1993 and 2004 and projects given under a government scheme.

-- Relief for Greenpeace Read more
+- Centre issues RFP for CIL divestment Read more